cmilagan/web/src/components/posts/flatpack.md

 #### Reflection:
-Through completion of this project I have experienced working an an agile development cycle, Following TDD, I now understand how majority of projects are made and progress.
-Reflecting on this project I believe one of the most valuable things that I learnt was practicing Git.

-*Game interface*
+Completion of this project has allowed me to appreciate how much effort and consideration goes into designing a product that targets both a problem and is usable by people.
+Reflecting on the whole process of developing this product has made me proud, comparing the initial sketches to the final design product really shows how much progress can be made in terms of skill in just a year.

 <br />